 The Board of Governors of the University of North Carolina approved NC State's MPA program in 1968, and it graduated its first two students in August 1969.
-The program has graduated over 1500 MPA students, who have gone on to serve the public through positions in state, local, and federal government and nonprofit agencies.
+The program has since graduated over 1500 MPA students who have gone on to serve the public through positions in state, local, and federal governments and nonprofit agencies.

-The Network of Schools of Public Affairs, Policy, and Administration (NASPAA) accredits MPA degree programs (for information, see http://accreditation.naspaa.org/resources/roster-of-accredited-programs/).
-NC State’s MPA degree was included in the roster of programs in substantial compliance with NASPAA guidelines in 1980 (prior to NASPAA accrediting programs), initially accredited in 1986, and re-accredited in 1993, 2000, 2007 and 2014.
+The Network of Schools of Public Affairs, Policy, and Administration (NASPAA) accredits MPA degree programs.
+The NC State MPA degree was included in the roster of programs in substantial compliance with NASPAA guidelines in 1980 (prior to NASPAA accrediting programs); it was initially accredited in 1986 and re-accredited in 1993, 2000, 2007 and 2014.

 The MPA program is delivered by the Department of Public Administration (PA), which is housed in the School of Public and International Affairs (SPIA), College of Humanities and Social Sciences (CHASS), at North Carolina State University (NC State).